justinpajak/Sum_SGX/README.md

 - OpenSSL: https://www.openssl.org/

 <hr/>
-1. Compile program to encrypt the floats in data.txt using AES-CBC with NI and store encrypted data in enc.txt
+1. Compile program to encrypt the floats in data.txt using AES-CBC with NI and store encrypted data

 	1. ~/Sum_SGX$ make aes